 - 3 ounces Swiss cheese, grated

 - Melt the butter in a cast-iron or other heavy skillet over medium heat.
-Dump in the onion slices and sprinkle them with a pinch of salt.
+Dump in the onion slices and sprinkle them with ½ teaspoon salt.
 Cook, stirring frequently, for 8 to 10 minutes or until the onion slices are soft and tender, then pour in the wine, cognac, and beef broth.
 Cook for 20 to 25 minutes, stirring frequently, until the liquid has mostly cooked off and the onions are very soft and deep amber in color.
 Stir in the sugar and season with salt as needed.

 - Preheat the oven to 500°F. If using a baking stone/steel, place the stone/steel in the bottom third of the oven before you start preheating.